 - Stage 4: ~30% will survive 1+ years after diagnosis (5-year survival rate for pleural mesothelioma)

 However, when looking at survival statistics, it’s important to remember that they are based on many factors and do not reflect what will happen to everyone.
-The fight to end every type of cancer is ongoing, with clinical trials for breakthrough treatments happening every day, offering hope to patients and their loved ones.
+The fight to end every type of cancer is ongoing, with clinical trials for breakthrough treatments happening daily, offering hope to patients and their loved ones.

 The survival rates for the rarer forms of cancer are more difficult to predict since there is not as much data for researchers to interpret.
 These cancer types also tend to be more challenging to treat.

-No matter what cancer statistics suggest, though, each mesothelioma patient is different, and many patients surpass the average life expectancy.
+No matter what cancer statistics suggest, each mesothelioma patient is different, and many patients surpass the average life expectancy.

 Pleural Mesothelioma Survival Rate